 The authors have no conflict of interest to report.
 This study was approved by the UT Dallas IRB as initial submission 21-112.
-Additional materials, including data and stimulus examples, are available at github.com/brendonmiz and at https://osf.io/nkwdc/
+Additional materials, including data and stimulus examples, are available at github.com/brendonmiz and at https://osf.io/nkwdc/.
+The authors would like to thank Pierre Descamps for his help with French translations and musical terminology, and for all of the reviewers for the valuable insight and comments on an initial draft of this paper.

 The authors made the following contributions.
 Brendon Mizener: Stimuli creation, Survey design & creation, Data collection & processing, Statistical analyses, Writing - Original draft preparation, Writing - Review & Editing; Mathilde Vandenberghe: Original concept, Survey design & creation, Writing - Review & Editing; Hervé Abdi: Writing - Review & Editing, Statistical guidance; Sylvie Chollet: Original concept, Writing - Review & Editing.